-At the time these financial statements were prepared and audited the District was aware of several circumstances that could affect its future financial health.
+At the time these financial statements were prepared and audited the District was aware of several circumstances that has affected its current and future financial health.

-- The District had approved Sewer Service Charge rate increases effective September 1, 2019, July 1, 2020, July 1, 2021, July 1, 2022, and July 1, 2023. - CalPERS lowered the discount rate which will lead to a higher pension liability. - The District received State Revolving Fund (SRF) financing for the McCall Avenue R&R Project, expected to cost approximately \$6.6 Million, which have caused rates to increase for Selma. - Environmental regulations necessary to protect the ground water in California's central valley are becoming more stringent, with consequent increases in costs to ratepayers. - The District has come under additional regulation for the sewer collection systems it operates in its member Cities.
+- The District had approved Sewer Service Charge rate increases effective September 1, 2019, July 1, 2020, July 1, 2021, July 1, 2022, and July 1, 2023. - The District received State Revolving Fund (SRF) financing for the McCall Avenue R&R Project, expected to cost approximately \$6.6 Million, which have caused rates to increase for Selma. - Environmental regulations necessary to protect the ground water in California's central valley are becoming more stringent, with consequent increases in costs to ratepayers. - In 2020 and 2021 the District received several new Notices to Comply Orders that will consequently increase cost to ratepayers.
+(Per-and Polyfluoroalkyl Substance (PFAS) Order # WQ-2020-0015-DWQ, Nitrates Control Program Notice to Comply Order #5-01-255, Salt Control Program Notice to Comply Order #5-01-255, Groundwater Monitoring Well Workplan, WDR Order 5-01-255 and General Order for Sanitary Sewer Systems). - The District has come under additional regulation for the sewer collection systems it operates in its member Cities.
 The State Water Board has mandated a comprehensive program of evaluation, maintenance, reporting, refurbishment and funding.
 The District already fulfills many of the items required in the program and the costs already are a part of its fees and charges.
-However, additional costs will be incurred by the District in complying with this new mandate which may cause fees and charges to increase. - The District completed its Collection System Master Plan Update.
+However, additional costs will be incurred by the District in complying with this new mandate which may cause fees and charges to increase.

+- The District completed its Collection System Master Plan Update.
 Refurbishment and replacement of aging District facilities and equipment as well as the city owned sewer lines is of paramount importance.
-In order to minimize future borrowing appropriate funding needs to be included in rate-setting decisions.

-• Depending on the growth rates of the member Cities, the District must be prepared to plan for a treatment plant expansion to accommodate those growth rates.
+In order to minimize future borrowing appropriate funding needs to be included in rate-setting decisions. - Depending on the growth rates of the member Cities, the District must be prepared to plan for a treatment plant expansion to accommodate those growth rates.